 How is the program structured?

 Students will need to complete 27 Ministry Leadership Outcomes (MLO) to graduate.
 Each MLO contains a variety of assignments and projects that are required to show mastery of the specific MLO.
-The three mentors will interactive with the students work to assess the completion of the MLO.
+The three program mentors will interact with the student's work to assess the completion of the MLO.

 Is there the same academic expectation as traditional seminary?